Relational Reasoning Network (RRN) for Anatomical Landmarking: Abstract

 \section{Abstract}

-Accurately identifying anatomical landmarks is a crucial step in deformation analysis and surgical planning for craniomaxillofacial (CMF) bones.
-Available methods require segmentation of the object of interest for precise landmarking.
-Unlike those, our purpose in this study is to perform anatomical landmarking using the inherent relation of CMF bones without explicitly segmenting them.
-We propose a new deep network architecture, called \textit{relational reasoning network (RRN)}, to accurately learn the local and the global relations of the landmarks.
-Specifically, we are interested in learning landmarks in CMF region: mandible, maxilla, and nasal bones.
-The proposed RRN works in an end-to-end manner, utilizing learned relations of the landmarks based on dense-block units and without the need for segmentation.
-For a given a few landmarks as input, the proposed system accurately and efficiently localizes the remaining landmarks on the aforementioned bones.
-For a comprehensive evaluation of RRN, we used cone-beam computed tomography (CBCT) scans of 250 patients.
-The proposed system identifies the landmark locations very accurately even when there are severe pathologies or deformations in the bones.
-The proposed RRN has also revealed unique relationships among the landmarks that help us infer several \textit{reasoning} about informativeness of the landmark points.
-RRN is invariant to order of landmarks and it allowed us to discover the optimal configurations (number and location) for landmarks to be localized within the object of interest (mandible) or nearby objects (maxilla and nasal).
+\textbf{Purpose:} We perform anatomical landmarking for craniomaxillofacial (CMF) bones without explicitly segmenting them.
+Towards this, we propose a new simple yet efficient deep network architecture, called \textit{relational reasoning network (RRN)}, to accurately learn the local and the global relations among the landmarks in CMF bones; specifically, mandible, maxilla, and nasal bones. \\ \textbf{Approach:} The proposed RRN works in an end-to-end manner, utilizing learned relations of the landmarks based on dense-block units.
+For a given few landmarks as input, RRN treats the landmarking process similar to a data imputation problem where predicted landmarks are considered missing.\\ \textbf{Results:} We applied RRN to cone beam computed tomography scans obtained from 250 patients.
+With a 4-fold cross validation technique, we obtained an average root mean squared error of less than 2 mm per landmark.
+Our proposed RRN has revealed unique relationships among the landmarks that help us in inferring several \textit{reasoning} about informativeness of the landmark points.
+The proposed system identifies the missing landmark locations accurately even when severe pathology or deformation are present in the bones. \\ \textbf{Conclusions:} Accurately identifying anatomical landmarks is a crucial step in deformation analysis and surgical planning for CMF surgeries.
+Achieving this goal without the need for explicit bone segmentation addresses a major limitation of segmentation based approaches, where segmentation failure (as often the case in bones with severe pathology or deformation) could easily lead to incorrect landmarking.
 To the best of our knowledge, this is the first of its kind algorithm finding anatomical relations of the objects using deep learning.